ivandrodri/ivan-homepage/projects/index.md

 - Implemented entirely on the **GPU** for maximum performance.
 - EU/USA patents granted

-Our Approach:
+**Our Approach**:

 - 🚀 Achieves significant speedup through full-time parallelization using CUDA cores and stream parallelism.
 - 🚀 Enables more optimal tool paths, allowing CAM programmers to focus on path optimization.
-Collisions are flagged
-- automatically, specifying the exact time and location of the issue.
+Collisions are flagged automatically, specifying the exact time and location of the issue.

 To implement our algorithm, we have developed a milling and collision simulation from scratch using **CUDA/C++** for high-performance computations and a simple rendering visualizer built with **VTK**.

 ---